Longitudinal Position and Cancer Risk in the United States Revisited

 We incorporate elevation as an additional control variable.
 According to Giuntella and Mazzonna \cite{giuntella2019sunset}, higher altitudes are associated with increased exposure to sunlight, which is potentially related to cancer development.
 Specifically, the sun rises earlier and sets later in higher altitudes.
-Since high elevation is more common in the western part of the United States (in the Mountain Time and Pacific Time zones), including elevation help to account for some unobserved variation in cancer rate in these regions.
+Since high elevation is more common in the western part of the United States (in the Mountain Time and Pacific Time zones), including elevation accounts for potentially unobserved variation in cancer rate in these regions.

 To account for socioeconomic differences, we retrieved median income per capita data from the 2020 US census.
-It is worth noting that the Virginia, different from other states, has 38 independent cities aside from 95 counties, each having its own Federal Information Processing Standards (FIPS) code.
+It is worth noting that Virginia, different from other states, has 38 independent cities aside from 95 counties, each having its own Federal Information Processing Standards (FIPS) code.
 The US census combines independent cities with their surrounding counties when reporting median income.
-To ensure consistency in our analysis, we calculated a population-weighted average of all other variables to match the level of observation in the median income data set.
-The complete list of counties and cities that were combined in Virginia can be found in Table \ref{virginia_append} in the supplementary section.
+To ensure consistency in our analysis, we calculated a population-weighted average of all other variables for these combined cities and counties to match the level of observation in the median income data set.
+The complete list of counties and cities that were combined in Virginia is listed in Table \ref{virginia_append} in the supplementary section.